kowend/Eurorack-84HP-7U-case/README.md

 ## Build

 ### Brackets
 For the brackets you need to have a bed of minimum 3110mm wide.
-If thats not possible you could deside to split the top bracket in 2 parts.
+If thats not possible you could decide to split the top bracket in 2 parts.

 Files can be found here : [files](printables/variant1)